vipul2802/o365hq.com/content/blog/Office 365 Advanced eDiscovery.md

 ### Security & Compliance Center: Case Creation

 The need for organizational search is becoming very prevalent.
-Advanced eDiscovery in Office 365 offers an excellent opportunity to control information requests, whether it is litigation, internal investigations, responding to a regulatory request, or policy obligation.
+Advanced eDiscovery in Microsoft 365 offers an excellent opportunity to control information requests, whether it is litigation, internal investigations, responding to a regulatory request, or policy obligation.
 Advanced eDiscovery makes it easy to create a case, add case members, put